The foundations of $(2n,k)$-manifolds: Almost moment map, strata and admissible polytopes

 \begin{rem} Since $W_{\emptyset} = \emptyset$, it follows that $\emptyset$ is not an admissible polytope. \end{rem}

 \begin{ex} The polytope $P^{k}$ is an admissible polytope.
 The set $\sigma = \{1,\ldots ,m\}$ is an admissible set as it is shown in Example~\ref{main}.
-In addition $s(\sigma)$ is, by Axiom~\ref{bij} a convex hull of all vertices of $P^k$, what implies that $s(\sigma) = P^{k}$. \end{ex}
+In addition, by Axiom~\ref{bij}, $s(\sigma)$ is a convex hull of all vertices of $P^k$, which implies that $s(\sigma) = P^{k}$. \end{ex}

-\begin{ex} Any vertex $v$ of $P^{k}$ is an admissible polytope.
-To see that take, using Axiom~\ref{bij}, the fixed point $x_i$ such that $\mu (x_i) = v$.
-Then the set $\sigma = \{i\}$ is an admissible set as it is shown in Example~\ref{one} and $s(\sigma ) = v$. \end{ex}
+\begin{ex} Any vertex $v_i$ of $P^{k}$ is an admissible polytope.
+To see that, by Axiom~\ref{bij}, take the fixed point $x_i$ such that $\mu (x_i) = v_i$.
+Then the set $\sigma = \{i\}$ is an admissible set as it is shown in Example~\ref{one} and $s(\sigma ) = v_i$. \end{ex}

+\begin{defn} The set of all admissible polytopes is said to be pure if any admissible polytope of the dimension $\leq k-1$ is a face of some admissible polytope of the dimension $k$. \end{defn}

+\begin{ex} The set of admissible polytopes of a quasitoric manifold is a pure set, Moreover it follows from~\cite{BT-1} and~\cite{BTN} (Proposition 9, Propositions 11-15 and Corollary 18) that the set of admissible polytopes for the Grassmann manifolds $G_{4,2}$ and $G_{5,2}$ are pure sets as well. \end{ex}